 A Costa Rica Adventure: Pura Vida in the Jungle

-I read some history, scoured the web for recent travel articles, looked at the CIA reports on safety warnings, called my travel doctor about required vaccines, checked my camera gear and updated my wardrobe with quick dry moisture wicking clothes for the sweat fest that I knew would await me in the tropics.
+I read some history, scoured the web for recent travel articles, looked at the CIA reports on safety warnings, called my travel doctor about required vaccines, checked my camera gear, and updated my wardrobe with quick-dry moisture-wicking clothes for the sweat-fest that I knew would await me in the tropics.

-On the plane from Atlanta to San Jose I met three people: an American ex-special forces construction consultant who lives with his Tico wife in San Jose, A Costa Rican web designer, and finally, a young engineer who designed machines for a diaper manufacturing company.
+On the plane from Atlanta to San Jose, I met three people: an American ex-special forces construction consultant who lives with his Tico wife in San Jose, A Costa Rican web designer, and finally, a young engineer who designed machines for a diaper manufacturing company.
 Doubling their output to 20,000 diapers a day, he was truly a man devoted to cleaning up the environment.

 All were eager to express their love of Costa Rica, painting a similar picture.
-It is beautiful, there is a national pride and commitment to protect the environment.
+It is beautiful, there is a national pride and commitment to protecting the environment.
 It is politically stable, with no standing army, good roads, and a great health care system.

-But with a fast growing economy, tourism and an expanding middle class it is starting to get a little expensive in comparison to its neighbors.
+But with a fast-growing economy, tourism, and an expanding middle class it is starting to get a little expensive in comparison to its neighbors.
 That’s the problem with paradise, everybody wants to be there.
 On the other hand, everything works and you can drink water right out of the tap.

-Costa Rica is blessed with lush jungles and rainforest, incredible bio diversity, long rivers, waterfalls, spectacular volcanoes and palm tree-lined beaches on two coasts that rival any in the world.
+Costa Rica is blessed with lush jungles and rainforest, incredible biodiversity, long rivers, waterfalls, spectacular volcanoes, and palm tree-lined beaches on two coasts that rival any in the world.
 It is a comfortable, evenly paced culture, with genuinely friendly people.

-White water rafting Rios TropicalesI was traveling with a group from Austin Lehman adventures.
+I was traveling with a group from Austin Adventures.
 I am not a tour group kind of traveler and generally wing it on my own.
-Austin Lehman does travel right, much like I would do it, and maybe even a little better.
-Their pre trip communications included readings on history, cultural facts, pre-trip preparations and a packing list that rivals my own.
+Austin does travel right, much as I would do it, and maybe even a little better.
+Their pre-trip communications included readings on history, cultural facts, pre-trip preparations, and a packing list that rivals my own.

 Our guide “Tex” not only seemed to know every person in Costa Rica, he knew all the wildlife as well.
 He possessed a vast knowledge of the cultural and natural environment we traveled through, pointing out life above and below us that I never would have seen on my own.